Alix Bénézech

 Alix Bénézech is a French actress.

 Biography

 Alix Bénézech was raised in Alsace and the south of France.

-She holds a bachelor's degree with honors and validates a master's degree in modern literature while taking singing, dance and acting lessons.
+She holds a bachelor's degree with honors and a master's degree in modern literature while taking singing, dance and acting lessons.
 She speaks French, English and German.

 In 2018, Alix Bénézech was chosen to be the heart godmother of the Haute couture Franck Sorbier fashion show and she was the muse of the new Mod's Hair campaign and became the first actress ambassador for Jaguar.